A critical Schr\"odinger cat qubit: Generation and stabilization of Schr odinger cats

-The left eigenoperators form a basis to express the time-evolution of observables in the Heisenberg picture.
-The null-eigenoperators $\{\hat{J}^{\mu\nu}_0\}_{\mu,\nu}$ of $\LL^\dagger$ in particular, are conserved quantities, defining the set of all observables which remain constant throughout the evolution \cite{albert2014}.
-As such, the coefficients of the matrix $\hat{Q}$ for a given initial state $\hat{\rho}(0)$ are defined as
+and form a basis to express the time-evolution of observables in the Heisenberg picture.
+The null-eigenoperators $\{\hat{\sigma}^{\mu\nu}_0\}_{\mu,\nu}$ of $\LL^\dagger$, in particular, are conserved quantities, defining the set of all observables which remain constant throughout the evolution \cite{albert2014}.